70cm Rear Mount EME Antenna 70cm24CROSS3R

 - High durability, built without compromise

-Why all above is very important?
-Why we do not use free wire programs like EZNEC (Pro), 4NEC2, MMANA-GAL or AO?
+Why all the above is very important?
+Why we do not use free wire programs like EZNEC (Pro), 4NEC2, MMANA-GAL, or AO?
 Like all other producers or simulators do?

-EZNEC, 4nec2 or AO producers or simulators puts on the web pages excellent “simulated” antenna patterns produced by wire programs.
-Looks good on computer screen.
+EZNEC, 4nec2, or AO producers or simulators put on the web pages excellent “simulated” antenna patterns produced by wire programs.
+Looks good on a computer screen.
 But what about reality?

 Elements are not infinitesimally thin.